rywhale/kiwisR/examples/simple_use_case.md

 Grab Timeseries Values
 ----------------------

 Now we're ready to get some values for those timeseries.
-We'll see what was going on there the first week of April 2017 by specifying the 'from' and 'to' variables.
+We'll see what was going on there April 2017 by specifying the 'from' and 'to' variables.

 ``` r
 Precip <- getTimeseriesValues(hub = "swmc", ts.id = PrecipID, from = "2017-04-01", to = "2017-04-30")